Best Fertilizers for Peppers: Boost Your Pepper Harvest

 I also noticed that my pepper plants grew stronger and produced more fruits and vegetables than when I didn’t use fertilizer.

-One thing to note is that the shaker top may not put the product where you want it, so you may need to move it around into your soil.
+One thing to note is that the shaker top may not put the product where you want it, so you may need to move it around in your soil.
 Since this is a ‘shake’ fertilizer, feeding your plants may take some time, but I found that it was worth the wait.

 Buying Guide